HannachiHassen/SDLC-Interview-Questions-2/README.md

 As the name implies, a feasibility study is an analysis or measurement of a software product in terms of how advantageous product development will be for the business in terms of practicality.
 It determines whether the project is legally, technically, and commercially feasible.

-## 7. What is the testing phase in the SDLC model?
+## 7. What is the testing phase in the SDLC model
+One of the most important procedures in the Software Development Lifecycle is testing (SDLC).
+It enables businesses to do a thorough evaluation of software and verify that their product meets the expectations of their customers.
+The testing procedures' main purpose is to report, monitor, troubleshoot, and retest software components until they meet the quality requirements established in the initial SRS.
+During the testing phase, there are numerous forms of testing, including quality assurance testing (QA), system integration testing (SIT), and user acceptability testing (UAT).

-## 8. Which SDLC model is best and Why?
+## 8. Which SDLC model is best and Why
+According to the annual State of Agile report, Agile is the best SDLC methodology and also one of the most widely utilised SDLC in the IT industry.
+Unlike other predictive approaches, the adaptive agile methodology does not necessitate comprehensive preparation.
+If a change is required, it can be made during the sprint.
+It's ideal for projects that require a lot of customer involvement and projects that have a constantly changing environment.

-## 9. What are the advantages of the SDLC process?
+## 9. What are the advantages of the SDLC process
+At the end of each stage, a formal review is established to provide for maximum management oversight.
+SDLC aids in the creation of extensive system documentation.
+This guarantees that system needs can be linked to specified business goals.
+It generates a large number of intermediate products that may be evaluated to see if they fit the user's requirements and adhere to industry standards.
+These can be improved further if necessary, ensuring that the company receives exactly what it requires.

-## 10. What are the disadvantages of the SDLC process?
+## 10. What are the disadvantages of the SDLC process
+Before you begin, make sure you understand all of the details of the project.
+During the development phase, there was a lot of paperwork.
+It is difficult to alter or change due to a lack of flexibility.
+If the planning isn't done properly, the project will take longer and cost more.
+When there are a lot of flaws in the code, fixing them can take a long time and cause deadlines to be missed.

-## 11. Explain HLD.
+## 11. Explain HLD
+It refers to the general design of the system.
+It describes the application's overall description and architecture.
+It includes a system architecture description, database design, a brief overview of systems, services, platforms, and module relationships.
+From the primary module to all submodules, it creates the overall architecture of the system.
+Architects will provide the High-Level Design in order to begin the development process.
+This is quite helpful for developers in comprehending the system's flow

-## 12. Explain LLD.
+## 12. Explain LLD
+LLD (Low-LevelLevel Design) is a term that refers to the process of detailing.
+It provides a full description of each module, including actual logic for each system component and a thorough examination of each module's specifications.
+Every program undergoes logic design, which is subsequently recorded as program specifications.
+A unit test plan is prepared for each software.
+The micro-level or intricate design is another name for it.
+After the High-Level Design, the Low-Level Design is created.

 # SDLC Interview Questions for Experienced

-## 13. What is the use of JAD session?
+## 1. What is the use of JAD session